This Pedicure is Controversial, But I Wear It Every Summer

 Minimal-Meets-Maximal

-With a fusion of colors, patterns, and embellishments, this look by nail artist @mylenails.s is a strong case for more is more, especially if you want a truly unique take on the French pedicure.
+With a fusion of colours, patterns and embellishments, this look by nail artist @mylenails.s is a strong case for more is more, especially if you want a truly unique take on the French pedicure.

 Mellow Yellow

-Butter yellow is one of the hottest pedicure colors of the summer, and judging by these chic sunshine tips by Natalia Bulat at Bombshell Nails London, it’s not going anywhere.
+Butter yellow is one of the hottest pedicure colours of the summer and judging by these chic sunshine tips by Natalia Bulat at Bombshell Nails London, it’s not going anywhere.

 AdvertisementADVERTISEMENT